Years ago I gave a graduation talk to MLS grads on Yiddish words, since one seemed to fit their class to a T: chutzpah.

 Do you know anyone whose schtick is to be negative?
 I call them "boo birds".
 Never a good word, always moaning and groaning.
 Know a senior like this and quite a few 20-somethings too.
 Or how about the opposite?
 No matter what disaster befalls them, their schtick is stoicism, just grin and bear it.

-Most successful comedians have a schtick.
-As but one example:
+Most successful comedians have a schtick, e.g.,

 I could include many more Yiddish favorites like schmooze and the whole darn megillah, as in this Yiddish dictionary.